seedstack/samples/README.md

 # Samples meta-repository

-This meta-repository contains all SeedStack samples as Git submodules.
+This meta-repository contains all SeedStack samples (with some as git submodules).
 They are intended to illustrate the various project types you can create with SeedStack and/or demonstrate specific features.

-# Usage
+# Cloning

 You can initialize all submodules to the tip of their master branch and checkout it with the following commands: